ydb-platform/ydb/ydb/docs/en/core/dev/example-app/python/index.md

 {% include [steps/04_query_processing.md](../_includes/steps/04_query_processing.md) %}

 To execute YQL queries, use the `session.transaction().execute()` method.
-The SDK lets you explicitly control the execution of transactions and configure the transaction execution mode using the `TxControl` class.
+The SDK allows to explicitly control transaction execution and configure the transaction mode using the `TxControl` class.

 In the code snippet below, the transaction is executed using the `transaction().execute()` method.
-The transaction execution mode set is `ydb.SerializableReadWrite()`.
-When all the queries in the transaction are completed, the transaction is automatically committed by explicitly setting the flag `commit_tx=True`.
-The query body is described using YQL syntax and is passed to the `execute` method as a parameter.
+The transaction execution mode is set to `ydb.SerializableReadWrite()`.
+When all queries in the transaction are completed, the transaction is automatically committed by explicitly setting the flag `commit_tx=True`.
+The query body is written in YQL syntax and passed to the `execute` method as a parameter.

 ```python
 def select_simple(session, path):